 - Yes, that was a big money-maker for a few consultants (I am simplifying).
-These same consultants continue to make bags of money because banks are afraid to use a new language like say C++ or Java?
+These same consultants continue to make bags of money because banks are risk averse.

 - Banks have Fiefdoms and they don’t like playing with each other, thus they typically have very diverse computer systems.
 This I can guess on the basis of a few observations I have seen at a specific bank, which merged with a large trust company many years ago.
 The Trust Company still exists in parts of the banks’ system, which has led to issues with systems interworking with each other.

 There are countless other examples out there, but this belief that FinTech will be changing things for Joe (or Josephine) Six-Pack any time soon is a falsehood.

 Automation of systems continues with Banks, but again, these are cost-saving measures, not technological leaps forward.
 Being able to photograph a cheque to deposit cuts down on the bank having to archive cheques, mail out cancelled cheques, etc., so it was finally adopted by the big banks.

 The applications on Smart Phones are allowing banks to close more branches, and cut down on employees, again a cost-saving measure.

 Is the future so Bright?